servo/servo/README.md

 settings for the installer are fine).

 7. Install Visual Studio Community 2017 (https://www.visualstudio.com/vs/community/).
-You MUST add "Visual C++" to the list of installed components.
-It is not on by default.
+You MUST add "Visual C++" to the list of installed components as well as the "Windows Universal C runtime."
+They are not on by default.
 Visual Studio 2017 MUST installed to the default location or mach.bat will not find it.

 ##### [Optional] Install LLVM for faster link times